This page contains information on certain subjects relating to St Marys church:

 In 1991 the church of Our Lady St Mary of Glastonbury celebrated the 50th anniversary of its consecration, and the Central Somerset Gazette (27th June) marked this 'Golden Jubilee' with a special feature, by Rachel Humphries.

-This recorded that 'two of the longest worshipping parishioners are Millie Weeks, who came from Ireland in 1933 as a nanny at Keinton Mandeville and went on to work the the Clark family, and Joan Gifford, whose godmother had her baptised into the faith, and who worshipped in Glastonbury for almost all her 72 years.
+This recorded that 'two of the longest worshipping parishioners are Molly Weeks, who came from Ireland in 1933 as a nanny at Keinton Mandeville and went on to work the the Clark family, and Joan Gifford, whose godmother had her baptised into the faith, and who worshipped in Glastonbury for almost all her 72 years.
 Both remember worshipping in the old stable building and the convent, which took in French children and later evacuees, as well as teaching children of the district.
 To Mollie and Joan, who have polished and cleaned the church over the years, their faith means everything.
 "I would not be without it.
 It's my mainstay" said Joan.'

-Mollie passed away in 2002 (in her 89th years), but Joan is still very much with us, and thus still our 'longest worshipping' parishioner.
-As well as remembering what she call the 'tin church' (and Fr Burdett, Glastonbury's first parish priest), she recollects the days (in the 1930s) when Mass was offered in Strode school (Leigh road, Street), and later in a room belonging to 'Grooms the grocers' (opposite what is now the 'Wessex Hotel'?); and also in the 1950/60s, when a coach transported parishioners from Street and Ashcott to Sunday Mass at St Mary's, making church-going something of a social even for families.1
+Molly passed away in 2002 (in her 89th year), but Joan is still very much with us, and thus still our 'longest worshipping' parishioner.
+As well as remembering what she call the 'tin church' (and Fr Burdett, Glastonbury's first parish priest), she recollects the days (in the 1930s) when Mass was offered in Strode school (Leigh road, Street), and later in a room belonging to 'Grooms the grocers' (opposite what is now the 'Wessex Hotel'?); and also in the 1950/60s, when a coach transported parishioners from Street and Ashcott to Sunday Mass at St Mary's, making church-going something of a social event for families.1

 Born four months after the end of the Great War, on 21 March 1919, Joan was brought up in the same house in Street where she has lived all her life.
 Although her parents were not Catholics, she was baptised (her names being recorded in Latin and 'Anna Joanna' in the Church register) in the Convent chapel in 1921 by Fr Jackson, a Mill Hill missionary priest - as her godmother ('aunt' Myra Gifford - incidentally no relation of Joan's future husband!) had been received into the Church not long before.